 Conversations

 Few things are bigger drivers of success than a positive manager-employee relationship.
-And positive relationships are based on mutual trust, which is built and maintained through frequent and authentic conversations.
+Positive relationships are based on mutual trust, which is built and maintained through frequent and authentic conversations.

 Conversations support individual goal alignment with OKRs and other organizational objectives by providing a safe place for ongoing progress updates.
 Plus, when organization OKRs are part of the ongoing conversation, they stay top-of-mind, ensuring they don’t fall to the back burner until the employee's goal cycle ends.